 SoftBank’s Arm Seeks to Raise Up to $4.87 Billion in Anticipated IPO

-(Bloomberg) -- SoftBank Group Corp.’s Arm Holdings Ltd. is planning to raise as much as $4.87 billion in what would be the biggest initial public offering of the year, though smaller than the once-obscure designer of phone chips previously considered.
+(Bloomberg) -- SoftBank Group Corp.’s Arm Holdings Ltd. is planning to raise as much as $4.87 billion in a significantly smaller initial public offering than the phone-chip designer had previously targeted.

 Most Read from Bloomberg